dipendrajoshi24/c-2025/README.md

-# in 2025-01-01 all codes written
+# This c programming codes written in 2025
-# Author-Dipendra
+# Author-Dipendra Joshi
-All types of c programming qustions code
+# All types of c programming qustions code.